No. 18 Butler fends off host Georgetown in OT

+Baldwin scored a career-high 16 points and helped hold Big East scoring co-leader Rodney Pryor scoreless to help the Bulldogs earn an 85-76 overtime victory over Georgetown on Saturday.

-The Bulldogs (14-2, 3-1 Big East), who upended the defending national champions 66-58 on Wednesday, never trailed in the overtime to earn their third consecutive victory.
+Butler (14-2, 3-1 Big East), which upended the defending national champions 66-58 on Wednesday, never trailed in the overtime to earn its third consecutive victory.

+''After the Villanova game, we celebrated that night, but we knew we had to get back focused with Georgetown because we knew it would be a fight,'' said Baldwin, whose previous career-best was 14 points against Indiana on Dec.
+17.

 L.J.
 Peak scored 21 points and Jagan Mosely added a career-high 20 for the Hoyas (8-8, 0-4), who lost their first four conference games for the first time since 1998-99.

+''We have to fight,'' Georgetown coach John Thompson III said. ''It's as simple as that.
+There's no magic dust that can be sprinkled.
+We just have to come and fight.''

-Georgetown had a chance to win it at the end of regulation, but Peak's turnaround jumper at the buzzer clanked off the rim.
+Georgetown led by three points entering the final minute of regulation and had a chance to avoid overtime, but Peak's turnaround jumper at the buzzer clanked off the rim.

-Georgetown guard Rodney Pryor entered the day tied for the conference lead in scoring at 19.8 points per game, but was held scoreless on eight shots.
-That was offset by Mosely, who reached double figures for only the second time this season.
+Pryor entered the day tied for the conference lead in scoring at 19.8 points per game, but was held scoreless on eight shots as Baldwin badgered him for much of his 24-minute stint.

+But Butler also needed him at the offensive end to get past the struggling Hoyas.

+''I thought he made some end-of-clock and play-after-the-play shots that were really critical for us,'' Bulldogs coach Chris Holtmann said. ''Their size and length bothered us, stymied us at times.
+Our ball movement has to get better, but I thought when things broke down he made some critical plays.''

-The Hoyas did a solid job on Kelan Martin, Butler's top scorer on the season who averaged 26.5 points in two games against Georgetown last season.
-Martin scored 13 points on 3-of-13 shooting.
+The Hoyas did a solid job on Kelan Martin, who averaged 26.5 points in two games against Georgetown last season.
+Martin scored 13 points on 3-of-13 shooting and added 10 rebounds.

 BIG PICTURE